Alvin Karpis: Criminal career

-The Barker-Karpis Gang became one of the most formidable criminal gangs of the 1930s.
+The Barker–Karpis Gang became one of the most formidable criminal gangs of the 1930s.
 They did not hesitate to kill anyone who got in their way, even innocent bystanders.
 On December 19, 1931, Karpis and Fred Barker killed Sheriff C. Roy Kelley, who was investigating their robbery of a store in West Plains, Missouri.
-The gang, including Ma Barker and her paramour Arthur Dunlop, fled to St. Paul, Minnesota.
+The gang fled to St. Paul, Minnesota, bringing along Ma Barker and her paramour Arthur Dunlop.

 Karpis has been described as the leader or "brains" of the gang.
 Gang member Fred Hunter said Karpis was "super smart" and he was reported to have a photographic memory.
 The other leaders were Doc and Fred, both now out of prison, and the gang included about 25 others.
 At this time a myth was started that Ma Barker ruled the gang with an iron fist, but the facts do not seem to support these claims.
 It is highly unlikely that criminals as adept as Karpis, and even Ma's sons for that matter, would have listened to her.
 Karpis later wrote about this subject in his memoirs:

 Ma was always somebody in our lives.
 Love didn't enter into it really.
 She was somebody we looked after and took with us when we moved city to city, hideout to hideout.
 It is no insult to Ma's memory that she just didn't have the know-how to direct us on a robbery.
 It would not have occurred to her to get involved in our business, and we always made it a point of only discussing our scores when Ma wasn't around.
 We'd leave her at home when we were arranging a job, or we'd send her to a movie.
 Ma saw a lot of movies.

-Harvey Bailey, another well-known bank robber of the era, knew the Barker gang well, and in his autobiography published in the 1970s, he agreed with Karpis, observing that Ma Barker "couldn't plan breakfast," and was certainly no mastermind behind any gang activity.
+Harvey Bailey, another well-known bank robber of the era, knew the Barker gang well, and in his autobiography published in the 1970s, he agreed with Karpis, observing that Ma Barker "couldn't plan breakfast", and was certainly no mastermind behind any gang activity.
 It is purported that Ma Barker's entire reputation as a criminal mastermind was concocted by Hoover to protect the FBI's public image after federal agents discovered they had killed a 62-year-old mother.